yegorsokolov/BotCopier/docs/getting_started.md

 Both commands write their configuration snapshot to ``params.yaml`` and print a JSON metrics summary so you can track changes between runs.

+Metrics captured by the training pipeline are persisted as ``*.metrics.json`` files in the directory specified by ``data.metrics_dir`` (or the ``DATA_METRICS_DIR`` environment variable).
+The aggregator reloads any existing history on start-up so dashboards and scripts can resume without losing previous observations.

 When you have exported raw tick history from MetaTrader, compute quick summary statistics directly from the CLI: